RL Blog

 It is Monday night, and my friend Christina starts sending the same strange message to our friends over Discord.
 A simple “hey.”
 Those three letters are all it takes to throw our friend group into chaos.

-Those familiar with Christina noted she was not sounding like herself.
-She was exchanging pleasantries, but quickly became insistent that people download this game she had been working on.
-While friends knew Christina was involved in various projects, those were usually event planning and music production related.
-She had never engaged with video game development.
-Friends began to talk to each other about the issue.
+Those familiar with Christina realized she was not sounding like herself.
+She was exchanging pleasantries, but quickly became insistent that people download a game she had been working on.
+She had never engaged with video game development before.
+Confused, friends began to talk to each other about the issue.
 Some reached out to her outside of Discord and confirmed their worst fears; Christina had been hacked.

-In conversations with Christina and her boyfriend after the fact, Christina revealed what had happened to her.
-Just before the compromise, she received a message from a distant friend she did not talk to much, with a simple request for a quick review of a game they claimed to have been working on.
-Christina took this at face value and downloaded the executable.
+Just before the compromise, Christina received a message from a distant friend with a simple request for a quick review of a game they had been working on.

-The actor behind this campaign created a website to bolster their fake game’s legitimacy.
-When a user clicks the “Download” button (Figure 1.1), they are redirected to download a file hosted at a Dropbox link.
+They sent Christina a link that led to a website for their so-called “game”.
+This website was likely created by the actor behind the campaign to bolster its legitimacy.
+When a user clicks the “Download” button (shown below, in Figure 1.1), they are redirected to download a file hosted at a Dropbox link.

 Instance of malicious game website, screenshots taken with Spectra Analyze Interactive Analysis sandbox

-Figure 1.1 shows an instance of a malicious game website, taken with Spectra Analyze Interactive Analysis sandbox.
+Figure 1.1.
+Instance of malicious game website, screenshots taken with Spectra Analyze Interactive Analysis sandbox.

+As Christina experienced, attackers use Google’s Family Link feature to falsely place themselves as a parent over their victim’s account, allowing them to maintain control, block user access, and complicate recovery attempts.
 The Family Link feature is designed to allow parents and guardians to supervise and curate their children's online experience.
 It does this by connecting two or more accounts in a family group, with one account acting as a parent and the rest acting as children.
 This parent account can directly influence the child account, and has features such as location tracking, setting screen time limits, blocking apps, updating personal information, and more.
-Most crucially, it allows parents to update the passwords on child accounts, which will automatically log all current sessions out.
-These controls can help families legitimately oversee their children’s online experience: tailoring interactions based on specific needs.
+These controls can help families legitimately oversee their children’s online experience and tailor interactions based on specific needs.

 Google Support article confirming that resetting a child account password from family link automatically signs the account out.

-Figure 2.1 shows a Google Support article confirming that resetting a child account password from family link automatically signs the account out.
+Figure 2.1.
+Google Support article confirming that resetting a child account password from family link automatically signs the account out.

 Screenshot from a victim of attempted recovery being blocked by parental approval.

-Figure 2.2 shows a victim of attempted recovery being blocked by parental approval.
+Figure 2.2: Screenshot from a victim of attempted recovery being blocked by parental approval.

-After Christina’s accounts were hijacked, the purpose of the attack became clear.
-The hackers used her compromised Discord account to demand a ransom: $250 to stop the spread of harvested information on the dark web; $250 for the accounts to be returned; or $450 for both.
-The messages, written in English, used erratic syntax and mocked Christina’s efforts to get answers about how they intended to use the stolen data (Figures 3.1, 3.2).
+With Christina’s Google and Discord accounts compromised, the hackers then used her Discord account to demand a ransom: $250 to stop the spread of harvested information on the dark web, $250 for the Discord and Google accounts to be returned, or $450 for both.
+These messages are shown below.
+(Figures 3.1, 3.2).

 Hacker requests $250 from victim to keep information off dark web, and an additional $250 for return of the accounts.

-Figure 3.1 shows the hacker requests $250 to keep information off the dark web, and an additional $250 for return of the accounts.
+Figure 3.1.
+Hacker requests $250 from victim to keep information off dark web, and an additional $250 for return of the accounts.
+Red is the hacker and blue is the victim.

 Hacker confirms ransom is for return of the accounts.

-Figure 3.2 shows that the hacker confirms ransom is for return of the accounts.
+Figure 3.2: Hacker confirms ransom is for return of the accounts.

 Recreating the Compromise